gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 #### taso sentences

-Sometimes you'll see `taso` at the start of a sentence.
+Sometimes you'll see [taso]{.tokipona} at the start of a sentence.
 This is like saying "but" or "however," and is usually used before a _later_ sentence to connect two ideas.

 <details><summary> [mi kute e pakala・taso mi pona ]{.tokipona} </summary>